thunlp/OpenKE/README.md

   - [Knowledge-Plugin](https://github.com/THUNLP/Knowledge-Plugin)
     - A framework that can enhance pre-trained language models by plugging knowledge graph representations without tuning the parameters of pre-trained language models.
 - Knowledge Embedding Bases
-  - The knowledge graph embeddings pre-trained by OpenKE.
+  - The embeddings of large-scale knowledge graphs pre-trained by OpenKE.
 These representations cover Wikidata, Freebase, and XLORE.
   - [OpenKE-Wikidata](http://139.129.163.161/download/wikidata)
     - Knowledge graph embeddings of Wikidata pre-trained by OpenKE.
 Wikidata is a free and collaborative database, collecting structured data to provide support for Wikipedia.
   - [OpenKE-TransR-Knowledge-Plugin]()